OpenNebula/docs/source/advanced_components/ha/frontend_ha_setup.rst

 Configuration of the initial leader
 --------------------------------------------------------------------------------

-We start with the first server, to perform the initial system bootstraping.
+We start with the first server, to perform the initial system bootstrapping.

 * Start OpenNebula
 * Add the server itself to the zone: